 Sketching here means taking touch input and plotting pixels.
-It is such a common operation that the Gameduino 2 GPU has sketching built in, so you can 'paint' pixels into the bitmap without any input from the Arduino.
+The Gameduino 2 GPU has built-in sketching so you can 'paint' pixels into the bitmap without any input from the Arduino.
 The cmd_sketch command starts sketching.
-When you want sketching to stop, call cmd_stop .
+When you want sketching to stop, call cmd_stop.
 Note the call to GD.flush().
 This forces any buffered commands to the GPU immediately.